SpaceXpanse/Whitepaper/README.md

 - Python support for modeling of mathematical and other scientific inquiries /TBD/
 - Support for Universal Scene Description /USD/ for collaboratively building 3D sceneries, intended for large-scale production. /TBC/
 - Easy creation and editing of new solar systems, planets and satellites, vehicles and other multi-part and multi-seated usable objects
+- Seamless integration with ROD blockchain and Nostr for enabling features like messaging, easy payments, creation and management of NFTs and tokens, etc.
 - Simplistic interconnection with any other elements of the platform environment through dedicated API

 ### Community